- Questions & discussion

-- A case series reports some evidence of reduced brain injury and good clinical results using therapeutic hypothermia at 33C (27752625).
+- A case series reports some evidence of reduced brain injury and good clinical results using therapeutic hypothermia at 33C.(27752625) However, one animal study suggested that hypothermia could increase mortality in carbon monoxide poisoning.(2378003)

-- Based on the dictum of primum non noncere, TTM at 36C might currently be the best strategy, as this is safer overall and requires less physiologic manipulation.
-Additionally, one animal study suggested that hypothermia could increase mortality in carbon monoxide poisoning (2378003).
+- Based on the dictum of primum non nocere, TTM at 36C might currently be the best strategy, as this is safer overall and requires less physiologic manipulation.

 - Exchange transfusion

 - Some case series have described exchange transfusion.
 However, there is no high-level evidence to support this.